City of Milwaukee

 Citizen Complaints

-The Fire and Police Commission has full authority to independently investigate and discipline department employees up to and including termination from employment for acts of misconduct.
+Citizens may file a complaint directly with the Police Department or Fire Department.
+In addition, the Fire and Police Commission has full authority to receive complaints and independently investigate and discipline department employees up to and including termination from employment for acts of misconduct.
 A person may file a complaint against an employee of the Fire or Police Department for specific acts of inappropriate conduct.
 Complaints can be initiated in writing, in person, by telephone, by fax, by e-mail, through the Commission website, and through recognized community referral organizations.
+The Commission also monitors complaints filed directly with the Police Department and Fire Department and reviews their completed investigations.

 Policy Oversight